 Air Fryer Crab Rangoon

 Crab Rangoon are so easy to make at home.
 The delicious filling of crab and cream cheese combine and sit in a wonton wrapper.
-Air fry these, or deep fry them on a stove top, for a tasty treat.
+Air fry these, or deep fry them in olive oil, for a tasty treat.
+If you air fry them, they only take five minutes, so you can have these on your table in just a handful of minutes.
+Serve them with your favorite dipping sauce (traditionally, it’s a sweet and sour sauce but a sweet chili sauce would be perfect) and enjoy.

 Guacamole Wonton Cups